gap-system/GapWWW/Contacts/People/people.md

-Since 1995 a number of senior mathematicians and computer scientists, engaged in a broad spectrum of areas in computational group theory have agreed to form a '[GAP Council](Council/council.html)' that in particular functions as an editorial board for external contributions to GAP and will advise on broad policy issues in the continued development of GAP.
+Since 1995 a number of senior mathematicians and computer scientists, engaged in a broad spectrum of areas in computational group theory have agreed to form a '[GAP Council](Council/council.html)' that advises on broad policy issues in the continued development of GAP.